Lwin-Naing/User-Manual-English-/Atmospheric Conditions.md

 ![58 1.png](Atmospheric%20Conditions%201be85055d5a747cbb2ab215b2e08c960/58_1.png)
 <br>

-A. Density: Enter a value between 0 and 1.
+A. Density: Set a thickness to the fog.
 The higher the value, the thicker the fog.
+Min: 0 / Max : 1

-B. Brightness: Enter a value between -1 and 1.
+B. Brightness:Set brightness of the fog.
 The higher the value, the brighter the color.
+Min: -1 / Max : 1

-C. Hue: Enter a value between -1 and 1.
-1 blue, 0.7 green, 0.6 yellow, 0.4 red, 0.2 purple, etc.
+C. Hue: Set hue of the fog.
+1 blue, 0.7 green, 0.6 yellow, 0.4 red, 0.2 purple, etc. Min: -1 / Max : 1

-D. Saturation: Enter a value between -1 and 1.
+D. Saturation: Set saturation of the fog.
 The higher the value, the more saturation.
+Min: -1 / Max : 1

 Examples of expressions (fog, sunset, end of the world, submerged city, etc.
 <br>